Property Partition Notice

 This notice must be legally sound, fact-specific, and served by a professional advocate to ensure enforceability.

-Consequences of Ignoring a Property Partition Notice
+Consequences of Ignoring Estate Partition Notice

 If the opposite party ignores the notice: